epics-extensions/EPNix/doc/ioc/guides/developing-modules.md

 ------------------------------------------------------------------------

 With this setup, you can hack and compile your support module, and the changes will be directly visible to your top.
-This enables you to hack on both project at the same time, each on their own development environment.
+This enables you to hack on both project at the same time, each on their own development shell.

 One question one may ask:

 > What's the difference between running the complex `nix develop`{.bash} command and just putting `/path/to/mySupport/outputs/out` into `RELEASE.local`?

-One thing that the complex `nix develop`{.bash} command does correctly, is replacing *everything* that would have been `/nix/store/...-mySupport../` into your development environment.
+One thing that the complex `nix develop`{.bash} command does correctly, is replacing *everything* that would have been `/nix/store/...-mySupport../` into your development shell.
 This includes the `RELEASE.local` file, but this may not be the only thing:

 For example, if you're hacking on the `seq` support module, not only will it put the path to your local `seq` module into `RELEASE.local`, but it will also put some `seq` specific programs into your `$PATH`{.bash}, like the `snc`{.bash} utility.